Form follows function: Product design

 By honestly applying "form follows function", industrial designers had the potential to put their clients out of business.
 Some simple single-purpose objects like screwdrivers and pencils and teapots might be reducible to a single optimal form, precluding product differentiation.
-Some objects made too durable would prevent sales of replacements. (cf. planned obsolescence) From the standpoint of functionality, some products are simply unnecessary.
+Some objects made too durable would prevent sales of replacements (see Planned obsolescence).
+From the standpoint of functionality, some products are simply unnecessary.